cschweig2/ParkFinder.Solution/README.md

 Explore our API endpoints with Swagger Documentation:
 After entering `dotnet run` in the command line to launch the server, use a browser to navigate to `http://localhost:5000/swagger/`.

-### **Using Swagger Documentation**
-To explore the CoffeeTracker API with NSwag, launch the project using `dotnet run` with the Terminal or Powershell, and input the following URL into your browser: `http://localhost:5000/swagger`

 -------------------------------------------------------

 ## Endpoints